stleary/stars-at-night/README.md

 *       git clone https://github.com/stleary/stars-at-night.git .
 *           (enter your GitHub username and password when prompted)

-The customer-facing page for stars-at-night is:<br>
+The user-facing page for stars-at-night is:<br>
 http://notforlong.org/the-stars-at-night/